vboyev-MSFT/defender-docs/defender-office-365/quarantine-about.md

 > [!NOTE]
 > In Microsoft 365 operated by 21Vianet, quarantine isn't currently available in the Microsoft Defender portal.
 Quarantine is available only in the classic Exchange admin center (classic EAC).
+> Microsoft 365 operated by 21Vianet is designed to meet the needs for secure, reliable, and scalable cloud services in China.
+This service is powered by technology that Microsoft has licensed to 21Vianet.

 Whether a detected message is quarantined by default depends on the following factors: